 Ingredients

-*For a more soft and pliable dough, you can increase the water up to 300 g- 325 g total.
-Please use a cloth lined bowl (instead of the Dutch oven for the second rise).
+- For a more soft and pliable dough, increase the water up to 300 g- 325 g total.
+Use a floured, cloth-lined bowl or proofing basket (instead of the Dutch oven) for the second rise.

 Instructions